ironArray/Caterva2/SPECS.md

 ## Compressing general files

-For compressing general files, you can use the `blosc2.compress2()` function.
+For compressing general files, we can use the `SChunk` class.
 E.g.:

 ```
 In [1]: text = open("root-example/README.md", mode="rb").read()